Post may contain affiliate links.

 Absolutely delicious tomato, garlic and basil flavor in a quick and easy one-pot, 30 minute marinara sauce.
 You control the ingredients, so your family not only gets the best taste, but the highest quality and nutrition.
 Use as an ingredient in your favorite recipes, as a stand-alone sauce for pasta dishes and a dip for pizza rolls and grilled cheese!
 You control the consistency, hearty or thin, just by how much liquid you cook out.
 And the flavor is unmatched!

-- 2 (28 oz) cans of whole, peeled San Marzano tomatoes, [or 3 (18.3 oz.) jars Jovial brand whole peeled tomatoes], with their liquid
+2 (28 oz) cans of whole, peeled San Marzano tomatoes, [or 3 (, with their liquid 18.3 oz.) jars Jovial brand whole peeled tomatoes]

-- Add the garlic and cook (still over medium heat) until lightly browned, about 2 minutes.
+Add the garlic and cook (still over medium heat) until lightly browned, about 2 minutes.
+Carefully

 Home Marinara Sauce freezes well.
 To freeze it, cool the marinara sauce completely before beginning to prep it for storage.
 Label zip-top freezer bags with the name and date.
 I measure two cups into each zip-top freezer bag.
 Remove as much air as possible as you seal the bag.
 Lay the bags flat in the freezer until they are solid.
 Then you will be able to stand them on end, like files in a file cabinet, to save storage space.